wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 common ancestor of a taxon but did not predate the taxon, and hence could have been inherited by all members of the taxon, but not by members of other taxa. [cf. *symplesiomorph, autapomorph*].
-Note that, since ‘ancestral’ and ‘derived’ are relative terms, the taxon must always be defined when this term is used. eg. double fertilisation in angiosperms.
+Note that, since ancestral and derived are relative terms, the taxon must always be defined when this term is used. eg. double fertilisation in angiosperms.